poseidon/matchbox/Documentation/network-setup.md

 # Network setup

-This guide shows how to create a DHCP/TFTP/DNS network boot environment to work with `matchbox` to boot and provision PXE, iPXE, or GRUB2 client machines.
+This guide shows how to create a DHCP/TFTP/DNS network boot environment to boot and provision BIOS/PXE, iPXE, or UEFI client machines.

-`matchbox` serves iPXE scripts or GRUB configs over HTTP to serve as the entrypoint for CoreOS Container Linux cluster bring-up.
+Matchbox serves iPXE scripts over HTTP to serve as the entrypoint for provisioning clusters.
 It does not implement or exec a DHCP, TFTP, or DNS server.
-Instead, you can configure your own network services to point to `matchbox` or use the convenient [coreos/dnsmasq](../contrib/dnsmasq) container image (used in libvirt demos).
+Instead, configure your network environment to point to Matchbox or use the convenient [coreos/dnsmasq](../contrib/dnsmasq) container image (used in local QEMU/KVM setup).

 *Note*: These are just suggestions.
 Your network administrator or system administrator should choose the right network setup for your company.